-Based on the County's population of 1,235,072, the cost to operate the AIG in 2020 amounted to less than \$.71 per citizen per year.
+Based on the County's population of 1,235,072, the cost to operate the AIG in 2021 will amount to less than \$.89 per citizen per year.
 This does not take into account the value added by our services, which includes issuing ethical guidance to employees and elected officials, completing contractor registrations, investigating allegations of ethical misconduct or County costs/expenditures challenged by the AIG.3

-The average person spends almost 3x that amount on just one gallon of gasoline.
+The average person spends more than 3x that amount on just one gallon of gasoline.